-Pressure - Changing Behaviour
+Pressure - Changing behaviour

 In order to successfully implement effective waste management strategies, it is essential for the City to liaise with residents and provide information and educational opportunities in efficient waste management techniques.

-The dissemination of information regarding the waste management services that the City of Joondalup provide as well as the environmental benefits of waste reuse, recovery and recycling, influences the amount of waste that is diverted from landfill.
+The dissemination of information regarding the waste management services that the City of Joondalup provide as well as the environmental benefits of waste reuse, recovery and recycling influences the amount of waste that is diverted from landfill.

-Providing increased community information regarding recycling and opportunities for the community to learn about the sustainable use of natural resources will also assist the City in reaching the State Government's Western Australian Waste Strategy target of 50% diversion from landfill, of materials presented for collection in the Metropolitan Region by 30 June 2015.
+Providing increased community information regarding recycling and opportunities for the community to learn about the sustainable use of natural resources will also assist the City in reaching the State Government's Western Australian Waste Strategy target of 50% diversion from landfill of material presented for collection in the Metropolitan Region by 30 June 2015.

-Participant creations from a City of Joondalup Recycled Jewellery - Making Workshop
+Participant creations from a City of Joondalup Recycled Jewellery-Making Workshop

-State of Waste Management
+State of Waste Management within the City of Joondalup

-The total waste collected by the City from households has been steadily increasing since 2010/11 and in 2012/13 was 93,291 tonnes or 0.55 tonnes per capita (see Figure 12).
+The total waste collected by the City from households has been steadily increasing since 2010/11 and in 2012/13 was 93,291 tonnes or 0.55 tonnes per capita.
+See Figure 10.